Titantek/ada-outlier-datastory/content.md

       <div class="icon"></div>
    </div>
 </div>

-The model gives us a probability of success.
+For each game data, the model gives us a probability of success.
 To asses the model quality, we then have to choose what is threshold above which probability a game will be classified as a success.
-For this, we try different thresholds on the validation and select the one that gives the better F1-score.
-It turns that for our model, the best F1-score is 84.0 for 0.367.
+For this, we try different thresholds on the validation and select the one that gives the better macro-averaged F1-score.
+It turns that for our model, the best macro-averaged F1-score is 83.9 for 0.388.

-We can now select a threshold and test the model on the test set!
+We can now select a threshold and evaluate the model performance on the test set!

+{: .box-note}
+   **How to evaluate the model quality 101** \
+   • ROC AUC: it represents the area under the curve of the receive operator curve.
+To keep it simple, a value 0.5 means that the model is as good as a random classifier, i.e. that predicts one half as success and the other one as failure.
+The maximum value of 1 means perfect predictions.
+The closer the value to 1, the better is the model. \
+   • Confusion matrix: a table showing the number of samples correctly classified as a success, correctly classified as a failure, wrongly classified as a success and wrongly classified as a failure.
+It contains all the necessary data to compute the following metrics. \
+   • Accuracy: how often the model makes a good prediction \
+   • Precision: proportion of samples classified as positive being correctly classified \
+   • Recall: proportion of samples positive being correctly classified as positive \
+   • F1-score: harmonic mean of recall and precision.
+In a nutshell: combine recall and precision in a unique metric to find the best tradeoff.